 This issue has been coming up more and more of late!
-The thing you first have to understand is how your a/c system works.
+The thing you first have to understand is how your HVAC system works.
 Not only does the a/c system cool the air that supplies your home, but it also removes the humidity from the air.
 When an HVAC Specialist comes and inspects your system, he will look at and inspect the coils, this is where air is moved across to cool it, and what ever moisture is in the air gets separated and will drop down into the drain pan.
-An HVAC Specialist will tell you, or, should tell you to put bleach periodically in your drain pan so that slime does not build up and stop up the drain line.
+An HVAC Specialist will tell you or should tell you to put bleach periodically in your drain pan so that slime does not build up and stop up the drain line.
 If you don’t do this, you may regret it if the drain pan overflows and starts dripping out the ceiling, this can run into a large repair bill.

-Now that we know how moisture is in your system, understand that this moisture will travel through your ducts and collect on the walls of the ducts in the way of condensation, remember what happens when cool air meets warm ducts!
+Now that we know how moisture is in your system, understand that this moisture will travel through your ducts and collect on the walls of the air ducts in the way of condensation, remember what happens when cool air meets warm ducts!

 So, how do I know if I have any mold or mildew in my a/c system?

 There are many indications that will help you determine if your system is contaminated with the mold spores, first off, if you or your family members have breathing problems or allergies that you can’t determine what it is from, there could be mold or mildew in your system, if you smell something moldy and can’t determine where it is coming from, it could be in your system.
 If you remove a few of your a/c duct grills and visually inspect your system, you could very well see the mold or mildew growing, and once it starts, you need to have your system treated to stop and kill any mold or mildew from growing.